Europe

 WORD

-Cradled in the rolling green hills of Derbyshire, Matlock is where Victorian spa-town elegance meets Peak District wildness.
-Once famed for its healing waters, today it’s a gateway to riverside walks,
+CRADLED IN THE rolling green hills of Derbyshire, Matlock is where Victorian spa-town elegance meets Peak District wilderness.
+Once famed for its healing waters, today it’s a gateway to leisurely rive

 York is a fine place to visit at this time of year, with medieval streets such as The Shambles and the towering York Minster lending it a romantic Christmassy atmosphere.
 Nearby adults-only York Carav